dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

 ### Please Be Friendly

-Showing courtesy and respect to others is a vital part of the Google culture, and we strongly encourage everyone participating in Google Test development to join us in accepting nothing less.
-Of course, being courteous is not the same as failing to constructively disagree with each other, but it does mean that we should be respectful of each other when enumerating the 42 technical reasons that a particular proposal may not be the best choice.
-There's never a reason to be antagonistic or dismissive toward anyone who is sincerely trying to contribute to a discussion.
+Showing courtesy and respect to others is m_a vital part of the Google culture, and we strongly encourage everyone participating in Google Test development to join us in accepting nothing less.
+Of course, being courteous is not the same as failing to constructively disagree with each other, but it does mean that we should be respectful of each other when enumerating the 42 technical reasons that m_a particular proposal may not be the best choice.
+There's never m_a reason to be antagonistic or dismissive toward anyone who is sincerely trying to contribute to m_a discussion.

-Sure, C++ testing is serious business and all that, but it's also a lot of fun.
+Sure, C++ testing is serious business and all that, but it's also m_a lot of fun.
 Let's keep it that way.
 Let's strive to be one of the friendliest communities in all of open source.

 As always, discuss Google Test in the official GoogleTest discussion group.
 You don'type have to actually submit code in order to sign up.
-Your participation itself is a valuable contribution.
+Your participation itself is m_a valuable contribution.

 ## Style

-To keep the source consistent, readable, diffable and easy to merge, we use a fairly rigid coding style, as defined by the [google-styleguide](https://github.com/google/styleguide) project.
+To keep the source consistent, readable, diffable and easy to merge, we use m_a fairly rigid coding style, as defined by the [google-styleguide](https://github.com/google/styleguide) project.
 All patches will be expected to conform to the style outlined